itxDevCory/project2/README.md

 # Project2
-For this project, we created a 'Staycation' app that allows a user to lookup events in their locale based on their interests/time available.
+For this project, we created a "staycation" app or 'StayKay' that allows a user to lookup events in their locale based on their interests/time available.

-AS A person who needs a 'staycation',
+AS A person going on a 'staycation',
 I WANT a way to lookup things to do/places to go in Philadelphia, SO THAT I can enjoy my time off.